karuvally/karuvally.github.io/_posts/2019-01-01-git-quickstart.md

     $ sudo apt-get install git

 If you are on Fedora/CentOS

     $ sudo dnf install git

-Just to confirm, type git in the terminal and you will be showered with lots of text.

 # Creating Github account
 Now lets create a Github account.
 Github is a web service which uses the git